 1960s Mad Men Accessories

 This was the last decade where a woman wasn’t a woman if she didn’t wear a hat.
 In the show we didn’t see women wearing hats much since they took them off in the office.
 To and from work was a different story.
 Women’s hats came in a variety of shapes and styles.
 Felt was the main material, shaped into cloche like hats with wide brims, or sculpted into angular shapes and balanced at an angle.
 One unique shaped hat style had a crescent shape to it that pinched the head on either side of the head leaving the back of the head uncovered.
-These were ideal for hairstyles, like Joan’s french twists because it didn’t mess up the hair when taken off.
+These were ideal for hairstyles, like Joan’s French twists, because it didn’t mess up the hair when taken off.
+Shop 60s hats.